luisfernandezbr/agent/README.md

 ```
 **NOTE:** Include the `dev` build tag do have access to the developer tools.

-This will build the agent.next binary and install it in your `$GOPATH/bin` folder.
+This will build the agent binary and install it in your `$GOPATH/bin` folder.
 Make sure this folder is in your `$PATH`.

 Make sure and setup your `$GOPRIVATE` env to read any pinpoint modules from our repo: